Skip to content

 HEARTBREAK AND DISAPPOINTMENT

-My father was a broken man.
-An alcoholic whom I never got to know behind the bottle.
+My father was a broken man—an alcoholic whom I never got to know outside the bottle.
 My parents separated when I was three years old.
-My mother was a hard-working, single woman, too busy and, by nature, too guarded to open up to speak or listen to thoughts or feelings.
+My mother was a hard-working, single woman, too busy and too guarded (by nature) to open up to speak or listen to thoughts or feelings.

 That wasn’t me.
 I thought deeply.
-I felt much, but I had no one to turn to growing up.
-I made several mistakes I can never take back simply trying to find that love that listening ear, only to find heartbreak and disappointment.
+As I grew up, I felt so much but had no one to turn to.
+I made several mistakes I can never take back as I tried to find love and a listening ear, only to find heartbreak and disappointment.

 A GRAND MAL SEIZURE

-I had my first seizure at the age of sixteen years old.
-A Grand Mal seizure.
+I had my first seizure when I was sixteen years old—a grand mal seizure.
 It was in the middle of the night, not long after I’d gone to bed.
 I woke up to find myself strapped to a gurney, dazed and confused with a pounding headache.
 There were two paramedics on either side of me asking me questions such as “Did you take any drugs tonight?” and “Do you know who the president is?”

 I was so frightened.
 I had no idea what had happened.
 Was it a bad dream?
-Doctors ran tests, but they couldn’t figure out why I’d had that seizure.
+Doctors ran tests, but they couldn’t figure out why I had that seizure.
 I was placed on medication for one year.
-In that time span, I didn’t have another seizure, so I was taken off of medication completely fine.
+In that period, I didn’t have another seizure, so I was taken off of medication, completely fine.

 LOVE AT FIRST SIGHT

 God was always watching over me.
 I know this to be true.
-He eventually placed his loving hands on my heart and soul by bringing my now husband into my life.
+He eventually lovingly touched my heart and soul by bringing my now husband into my life.
 When we met, I hesitated to reveal the details of my first seizure for fear that he would walk away.
 Yet I knew I had to take the chance.
-In doing so, he accepted me for who I was.
+When I told him, he amazingly accepted me for who I was.

 MARRIAGE AND EPILEPSY: A DIFFERENT STORY

-I struggled to adjust to life with a chronic illness, and sometimes, even after eleven years of living with epilepsy, I still experience feelings of frustration, sadness, or even longing for normality.
+I struggled to adjust to life with a chronic illness, and sometimes (even now after eleven years of living with epilepsy), I still experience feelings of frustration, sadness, or even longing for normality.
 Yet I’m also so thankful for all of the blessings that have come from this trial.

-My husband and I created The Epilepsy Network (TEN), a website which helps those affected by epilepsy better understand of the condition.
-It is a community across our social media platforms (Facebook, Twitter, and Instagram) to help those on the journey connect.
-I also use my personal blog Rise Above Epilepsy which not only gives an inside look into my journey, but tips and advice as well.
+My husband and I created The Epilepsy Network (TEN), a website that helps those affected by epilepsy to better understand the condition.
+My blog, Rise Above Epilepsy, not only details my journey but also offers tips and advice.

-Through this struggle, God has helped me grow both individually and spiritually, drawing me closer to Him along my journey.
-As much as I don’t like having seizures, I’m happy to help others find their voice and courage along the journey.
+Through this struggle, God has helped me grow individually and spiritually, drawing me closer to Him.
+As much as I don’t like having seizures, I’m happy to help others find their voice and courage.

-I may not have gotten what I’d planned for, but God’s plan is astounding, and I keep the door open for miracles.
+I may not have gotten what I planned for, but God’s plan is astounding—and I keep the door open for miracles.

 Tiffany Kairos